 Credit cards date back to the 50s when the first-ever Diners Club card hit the market.
 They have become a vital part of every person’s finances thanks to their convenience and benefits.
-In the United States alone, there are 2.8 billion cards in circulation, and the average balance owed is $5,331.
+In the United States alone, there are more than one billion cards in circulation, and the average balance owed is upwards of $5,000.
 These credit card statistics are just the tip of the iceberg when it comes to the concept of buy-now-pay-later.
 Which is the most popular card in the US and how many credit cards does the average American own?
 Can you guess the card with the highest acceptance rates worldwide?
 Scroll down to find out the answers to all these questions and more.

 Credit Card Statistics (Editor’s Choice)

-- There are 2.8 billion credit cards in circulation in the US.
+- There are 1.06 billion credit cards in circulation in the US.
+(Shift Processing)

 General Credit Card Facts and Trends